ekubay/Data-warehouse_DBT_Airflow/README.md

 ## Install

-> We highly recommend you create a new virtual environment and install every required modules and libraries on the virtual environment.
+> Highly recommended to create a new virtual environment and install every required modules and libraries on the virtual environment.

 ### Installing this application